-I almost went all “What are you wearing Jake from State Farm?” on my husband’s telephone the other morning.
-I was the crazy, bathrobe wearing wife, grabbing my husband’s phone to disable the speakerphone.
-I don’t even know if he knew he had it on speaker.
-What I needed in that moment were a few working from home suggestions.
+I almost went all what are you wearing Jake from State Farm ‘on my husband’s telephone the other morning.
+I was the crazy, bathrobe-wearing wife, grabbing my husband’s phone to disable the speakerphone.

 Apparently, over the years, one of us grew accustomed to working remotely in her brownstone in the suburbs home.

 As a Realtor, my hours and days are fluid.
-I may be at home for an entire day followed by a day of showings.
+I may be at home for an entire day followed by a day of showings and attending a six-hour inspection.

-March arrived after a fairly mild winter and we made plans for spring break.
-And, within 24 hours, with flights back to Denver our house was at capacity with me, my husband and our two “still in shock” college-age sons.
+In March of 2020, my husband and I made plans for a quick spring break just the two of us.
+Twenty-four hours later, our house was at capacity with our two “still in shock” college-age sons.

 It was temporary I reminded myself.
 This would pass.